fxhash/fxhash-boilerplate/README.md

 * no external resources allowed, you must put all your resources in the `public/` folder (sub-folders are OK)
 * no network calls allowed (but calls to get resources from within your `public/` folder)
 * you must handle any viewport size (by implementing a response to the `resize` event of the `window`)
-* you **cannot use random number generation without a seed** (the same input hash must always yield the same output), the hash can be used as a seed for instance
+* you **cannot use random number generation without a seed** (the same input hash must always yield the same output).
+The `fxrand` function does a very good job in that regard.